Mr-Bowtie/the_cache/README.md

   - connect on `localhost:9090`
   - can run locally without docker by running: `bundle exec rackup`
     - will require setting up ruby and running `bundle install` from project root
+  - *NOTE* this app uses no database, rather just reads and writes text files to the server disk

 ## Roadmap
   - image uploads